Home Improvement, Kitchen Installation Guides, Ventilation Systems

 9. Try replacing the light cover, fan, and filter.
 Next, connect the black and white wires to a ground screw and the green or copper wires.
 After concealing the wire connections with wire nuts, cover all the wirings with the electrical housing cover.
 Finally, re-connect the power and double-check everything.

-See also How To Tell If Range Hood Is Ducted
+See also How To Replace Range Hood Light Bulbs?

 To appropriately install range hood vent ductwork, begin by locating the vent area on the wall in your kitchen.